Gianni1525/Gianni1525/README.md

 Hello!!!, My name is Gianni Monroy student to Systems engineering, i love Alternative Rock, Metal, Electronic 90s Music, 2000s Music, Terror Files, and videogames haha...

+ Age: ?
+ Gender: Male
+ Country: ?
+ Height: 1.75 m
+ Orientation: Heterosexual
+ Likes: Movies, Music, Anime, Video Games,    Trivia, Mysteries, and Icebergs.
+ Dislikes: None Favorite Food: Everything
+🌟 What do you usually do?: Programming, IT Support, and Cybersecurity.
+What do you do when you're bored?: Watching movies or listening to music.

 I have basic knowledge of Python and Bash (Command Line Base in GNU/Linux) .
 I used Visual Studio Code and Visual Studio 2022 Community...
 I work on a PC and I'm angry that they're removing Visual Studio support.
 My english is regular but the best way to learn is with mistakes :)

 I make projects in Visual Studio Code in the Python programming language and sometimes .py and .bat scripts.